Symplectic coordinates on the deformation spaces of convex projective structures on 2-orbifolds: Orbifolds and their convex projective structures

 \subsection{Convex projective structures}

-We can equip some additional structure on a given orbifold.
-Our main interest is the real projective structures on 2-orbifold and their deformation space.
+We can equip a given orbifold with some additional structure.
+Our main interest is the real projective structures on 2-orbifolds and their deformation space.
 This deformation space is closely related to the Hitchin component of the character variety.
 Throughout this section $\mathcal{O}$ denotes a compact 2-orbifold.